collab

 in desperate determination.....

-search the twilight now, Michael
+search the dusk and the dawn, Michael

-it's there you'll find my face
+it's there you'll find my form now

-it's there you'll taste the promise
+it's there you'll taste the delicacy

-of a delicacy few have ever known......
+that few have ever known......

-what if I go mad
+what if I go mad and am lost

-in that search for you, my sweet?
+in that search for you, Sweet Flower?

-for the face that launched a thousand ships...
+for the face that launched a thousand ships

 a taste of forbidden dreams

-will never satisfy ... my Soul...
-Voo
+will never satisfy my soul, Voo

 only the touch of your fingertips

-upon my cheek
+upon my cheek will ever do...

 then wear your madness, Michael

-like a cloak to shield your Soul
+like a cloak to shield your soul

 for who's to say

-if you find me outside your dreams?
+if you find me outside a dream?

-I am not only..... a face and flower
+and a face and a flower

 but I have sharp thorns that sometimes pierce